digdilem/taskpony/README.md

 If you want it to run on a different port, change the *first* 5000 to something else.

-## Docker Compose
+### Troubleshoooting Docker

-There is an example `docker-compose.yml` file in the repository which should work for most situations.

-Copy this to your chosen directory, inspect and adjust as desired, and run: `docker compose up -d`

-On completion, Taskpony should be available on http://localhost:5000

-The default version mounts a persistant volume in `./data` where the Sqlite database `taskpony.db` will be created automatically.
+1. Find the container id with `docker ps` (the random string left of `digdilem/taskpony:latest `)
+2. View output logs with `docker logs STRING`  - replacing STRING with the above.

 ## Linux Service

-## Installing the program
+### Installing the program

-1. Change to `/opt` and pull the files in from Github
+1. Change to `/opt` and install `git` if it isn't already.
+Then pull the files in from Github

 ```
 cd /opt